j-carson/j-carson.github.io/_posts/2019-01-12-The-Forest.md

 post that I didn't actually cut off enough, as there was another spike after that guy.
 I should have just chopped the data in the middle of that "whole lot of nothing" range.
-I guess I was squeamish about chopping off too much data, but 1700 rows out of 2+ million is noise.
+I guess I was squeamish about chopping off too much data, but 1700 rows out of 2+ million really doesn't make a difference in your final statistics.

 On the other end, The data with large time intervals wasn't just dropped.
 The passenger entry and exits counts were flagged as nulls because they weren't